Tomdaimeng/hugo-site/content/home/about.en.md

 ...to my new website!
 Congratulation to be one of the five visitors of this month.

-I rewrote the site with hugo/Rblogdown.
+I rewrote the site with hugo.
 It does look fancier, but I still miss the plain look of the old site.